puzzle/docker-techlab/labs/06_volumes.md

 3. In the mysql-client: `use mysql`
 4. In the mysql-client: `CREATE USER 'peter'@'%' IDENTIFIED BY 'venkman';`

-Once all steps are done you can quit the mysql session.
+Once all steps are done you can quit(`exit;`) the mysql session and exit the container(`crtl d`).
 (If you want to test if peter has been created correctly just login using his credentials).

 Now we have to stop and remove the mariadb-container-with-external-volume container.